 Native American pottery from Feature 173 is represented by 16 sand-tempered sherds and 55 shell-tempered sherds of many types (including at least six bowls and one jar, based on rims).
-Four sherds have incised designs (one is Doctor Lake Incised), two sherds are brushed or cord-marked, and three sherds are from a red-filmed bowl.
-One clay pipe in the Micmac style was also recovered.
-European ceramics are represented by one tin-glazed sherd and six lead-glazed coarse earthenware sherds (four are French Saintonge).
+Four sherds have incised designs (one is Doctor Lake Incised), two sherds are brushed or cord marked, and three sherds are from a red-filmed bowl.
+One clay Micmac-style pipe was recovered.
+European ceramics are represented by one tin-glazed and six lead-glazed coarse earthenware sherds (four are French Saintonge).
 Bottle glass includes one aqua and five olive green fragments.